Change Your Way of Seeing

 SoCal Modern: Los Angeles and Palm Springs

 American modernism flourished in southern California, where the laid-back culture encouraged adventurous architecture and design.
-Students visit public and private spaces, including iconic buildings by Greene and Greene, Schindler, Neutra, Eames, and Frank Lloyd Wright, as well as newer ones by Frank Gehry and Cesar Pelli.
+Students visit public and private spaces, including iconic buildings by Greene and Greene, Schindler Group, Richard and Dion Neutra, Charles and Ray Eames, and Frank Lloyd Wright, as well as Frank Gehry and Oelli Clarke Pelli Architects.
 The trip includes an excursion to see Palm Springs’ midcentury houses.
-See photos.

 Chicago: Architectural Photography in the Urban Landscape

 Students explore and experiment with photography through the uniquely American architecture of Chicago.
 The group photographs buildings designed by Louis Sullivan, Ludwig Mies van der Rohe, Frank Lloyd Wright, Renzo Piano, Rem Koolhaas, Frank Gehry and others.
 The final project is a thematic portfolio of Chicago photographs.